cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 Instead of `ok`, the line `adder::another` shows `fail`.
 A new section appears between the individual results and the summary.
 It displays the detailed reason for each test failure.
 In this case, we get the details that `another` failed because it panicked with `"Make this test fail"` error.

-The summary line displays at the end: overall, our test result is `FAILED`.
+The summary line is displayed at the end: overall, our test result is `FAILED`.
 We had one test pass and one test fail.

 Now that you’ve seen what the test results look like in different scenarios, let’s look at some functions that are useful in tests.

 ## Checking Results with the `assert!` Macro

 The `assert!` macro, provided by Cairo, is useful when you want to ensure that some condition in a test evaluates to `true`.
-We give the `assert!` macro a first argument that evaluates to a Boolean.
+We give the `assert!` macro the first argument that evaluates to a boolean.
 If the value is `true`, nothing happens and the test passes.
 If the value is `false`, the `assert!` macro calls `panic()` to cause the test to fail with a message we defined as the second argument.
-Using the `assert!` macro helps us check that our code is functioning in the way we intend.
+Using the `assert!` macro helps us check that our code is functioning in the way we intended.

 Remember in [Chapter 5][method syntax], we used a `Rectangle` struct and a `can_hold` method, which are repeated here in Listing {{#ref rectangle}}.
 Let’s put this code in the _src/lib.cairo_ file, then write some tests for it using the `assert!` macro.